rementis/Plex_Scripts/README.md

 If you run the script with no options it will search the current directory.
 Or you can provide a path to search like this:  find_codecs.pl PATH

 Output file will be generated in /tmp and be readable by text editor, excel, libre calc, etc.  Simple csv!

+added.py can be used to remove a movie or tv show from Recently Added list in plex.